kainlite/blog/content/blog/go_echobot.md

 ```

 And that folks is all I have for now, I hope you enjoyed this small tour of ksonnet.
 The source code for the bot can be found [https://github.com/kainlite/echobot](here).
 In a future post I might explore [ksonnet and helm charts](https://ksonnet.io/docs/examples/helm/).

+### Upcoming topics
+As promised I will be doing one post about [Gitkube](https://github.com/hasura/gitkube) and [Skaffold](https://github.com/GoogleContainerTools/skaffold), there are a lot of deployment tools for kubernetes but those are the most promising ones to me, also after that I will start covering more topics about [Docker](https://www.docker.com/), [ContainerD](https://containerd.io/), [KubeADM](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/), and Kubernetes in general.

 ### Errata
 If you spot any error or have any suggestion, please send me a message so it gets fixed.